-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post—just in time for Halloween celebrations tonight—Gena searches old newspapers to look at the history of Halloween costumes.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post—just in time for Halloween celebrations tonight—Gena searches old newspapers to look at the history of Halloween costumes.

 What was Halloween like when you were a child?
 What Halloween costumes did you wear when you went trick-or-treating?
 For kids, Halloween is one of the best holidays, right up there with Christmas.
 With all the candy and parties it’s easy to see why children count it as a favorite holiday.
 When I was a child we rarely had store-bought Halloween costumes; instead we came up with our own costume creations that were a mishmash of clothes from my parents’ closets, makeup, and accessories.